Princess Eugenie: Activities

-In May 2020, it was revealed that Eugenie and her husband were helping The Salvation Army with packing foods amidst the COVID-19 pandemic.
-In October 2020, Eugenie became patron of the Scoliosis Association UK.
-In June 2021, Princess Eugenie became an ambassador for the Blue Marine Foundation, and met with environmentalists at Somerset House.
-In October 2021, Princess Eugenie visited The Salvation Army's outreach hub as part of her work with the Anti-Slavery Collective.
-She took part in an art therapy class alongside modern slavery survivors.
-In June 2022, Eugenie launched the Ocean Advocate Series, which features conversations with ocean advocates and experts on how to preserve the seas and the environment.
+In May 2020, it was reported that Eugenie and her husband were assisting The Salvation Army with packing food parcels during the COVID-19 pandemic.
+In October 2020, she became patron of the Scoliosis Association UK.
+In June 2021, she became an ambassador for the Blue Marine Foundation and met with environmentalists at Somerset House.
+In October 2021, as part of her work with the Anti‑Slavery Collective, she visited The Salvation Army's outreach hub and took part in an art‑therapy session with survivors of modern slavery.
+In June 2022, she launched the Ocean Advocate Series, featuring conversations with ocean advocates and experts on preserving the seas and the wider environment.

-On 17 September 2022, during the period of official mourning for Queen Elizabeth II, Eugenie joined her sister and six cousins to mount a 15-minute vigil around the coffin of the late Queen, as it lay in state at Westminster Hall.
-On 19 September, she joined other family members at the state funeral.
+On 17 September 2022, during the period of official mourning for Queen Elizabeth II, Eugenie joined her sister and six cousins in mounting a 15-minute vigil around the late Queen's coffin as it lay in state at Westminster Hall.
+On 19 September, she joined other members of the royal family at the state funeral.